-Tom Spurling - Executive Director (appointed 31 August 2020)
+Tom Spurling - Managing Director

-- Salary package of \$200,000 exclusive of superannuation to be reviewed annually. - Employer or employee may terminate employment on giving of 90 days' notice and in the event of early termination at the option of the employer, by payment of a termination benefit equal to the base salary for the unexpired period of notice. - There are no STI/LTI in place for Tom Spurling in his capacity as Executive Director.
+- Salary package of \$200,000 exclusive of superannuation to be reviewed annually.
+This is inclusive of all directors' fees. - Employer or employee may terminate employment on giving of 90 days' notice and in the event of early termination at the option of the employer, by payment of a termination benefit equal to the base salary for the unexpired period of notice. - LTI is based on the issue of 700,000 options in September 2021. - STI is based on the overall business performance and the discretion of the Board Remuneration Committee